 The second half of the 1980s and early 1990s probably were the peak of Konrad’s racing career.
 In 1987 he was 4th at Le Mans 24h, driving the Leytonhouse/Kremer Racing Porsche alongside the South African drivers Wayne Taylor and George Fouche.
 The same year he also set a lap record at the Nurburgring 24 hours driving a Porsche 935.

-Konrad continuously raced all around the world in various categories and also worked on developing its own car.
+Konrad continuously raced all around the globe in various categories and also worked on developing its own car.
 After finishing 3rd in the German Interseries in 1989, Franz in the following year scored his best result at Le Mans 24h.
 Driving a factory-backed Jaguar with Jan Lammers and Andy Wallace, he finished 2nd in the race.

 Nurburgring 24 hours winner and Porsche Carrera Cup champion